Development of an Electronic CKD Care Plan

 Based on expert opinion, Working Group members initially identified a comprehensive list of data elements relevant to the care of individuals with CKD who are not receiving renal replacement therapy.
 To address competing attributes of brevity and comprehensiveness, the Working Group members prioritized the data elements into a minimum data set (deemed essential for all care providers) as well as priority A and B items that may only be necessary in certain contexts.

 Personas and scenarios.
 Following principals from user-centered design, an approach often employed in software development, Working Group members developed personas and scenarios to guide identification and prioritization of data elements.
 Personas are fictional characters developed to represent a range of care plan users (e.g., patients, nephrologists, primary care providers, dietitians, a pharmacist, etc) and scenarios are fictional situations in which the care plan may be used.
-The 11 personas are now available to download: Provider Personas (2.76 MB), Patient Personas (PDF, 1.71 MB) , and Patient Barriers (PDF, 496.04 KB) .
+The 11 personas are now available to download: Provider Personas (PDF, 2.76 MB) , Patient Personas (PDF, 1.71 MB) , and Patient Barriers (PDF, 496.04 KB) .
 The scenarios will be available soon.

 Patient interviews.
 To ensure the patient perspective was adequately captured in both data element identification and prioritization, the Working Group conducted interviews with nine patients with CKD to better understand what data elements patients want to be able to access directly, and what data elements they feel should be provided to their clinicians.
 Additional patient input and feedback will be sought through pilot and usability testing of the care plan.